homeofpoe/uoss-combat-vibe-gui/README.md

 - non-kill fights may finalize as interrupted, lost target, or ended
 - if the game reports a combined multi-hit action as one damage line, that combined value is what the summary sees

-## Build And Install

-See [INSTALL.md](INSTALL.md) for the Muddler build, package import, trigger expectations, and optional debug-package workflow.